viraj-nikam/canvas/readme.md

 ## Configuring Canvas

-You will need to create a new environment file and fill in the necessary credentials:
+You will need to create a new `.env` file and fill in the necessary global variables:

 ```sh
 cat .env.example > .env; vim .env;
 ```

-Generate a new key for your application:
+Generate a key for your application:

 ```sh
 php artisan key:generate